Arudjreis/awesome-security-GRC/README.md

 * I have a full playlist of over [80 videos focus on Risk Management and Cyber Risk Quantification,](https://www.youtube.com/playlist?list=PLj4UOrWWdhG-Lqk9DOvShUdbwRZcGWhRH) will update it soon but it already has a lot.
   * This quick live [Quantitative Cyber Risk Analysis](https://www.youtube.com/watch?v=fHUv8TJC6kM&list=PLj4UOrWWdhG-Lqk9DOvShUdbwRZcGWhRH) from *Evan Wheeler* is a great overview of how straightforward a quantitative analysis can be
-  * *Steve Reznik* has numerous talks on how FAIR can help build meaningful KRIs but [this one](https://www.youtube.com/watch?v=w4x1tWTiCHg&list=PLj4UOrWWdhG-Lqk9DOvShUdbwRZcGWhRH) is a starting suggestion
+  * *Steve Reznik* has numerous talks on how FAIR can help build meaningful KRIs but [this one](https://www.youtube.com/watch?v=w4x1tWTiCHg&list=PLj4UOrWWdhG-Lqk9DOvShUdbwRZcGWhRH) is a good suggestion.

 # :telephone_receiver: People you should know